berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 - If it is a bad enemy, call `Score.Singleton.AddScore(-10000);`
     - Or you could find some more elegant way to end the game, but this will suffice for the lab
 - Then, delete the enemy

-### Spawning Enemies

-Now we have to spawn the enemies!
-Open up the SpawnManager script and fill in the appropriate functions.
-Finally, stick this SpawnManager script on an object in the scene that will NOT be destroyed (like an empty game object that just exists to spawn stuff).

 You did it!
 Congratulations!
 As a challenge, try and go back and improve things as much as you can :D